metal3d/katenary/doc/docs/packages/generator.md

 func (c *ConfigMap) AppendDir(path string) error
 ```

-AddFile adds files from given path to the configmap.
+AppendDir adds files from given path to the configmap.
 It is not recursive, to add all files in a directory, you need to call this function for each subdirectory.

 <a name="ConfigMap.AppendFile"></a>
 ### func \(\*ConfigMap\) [AppendFile](<https://github.com/metal3d/katenary/blob/develop/generator/configMap.go#L213>)